The 9 countries with nuclear weapons as US set to resume testing after 30 years

 Arms are sea-based and carried by Trident submarine-launched ballistic missiles purchased from the US.

-Trident is operated by the Royal Navy and consists of four submarines, based at HMNB Clyde in Scotland.
+Trident is operated by the Royal Navy and consists of four submarines, based at HM Naval Base Clyde in Scotland.

 To date, the country has carried out 45 nuclear weapons tests, most recently in 1991.